syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ### Directional Zooming

-The directional Zooming feature enhances your zooming experience by allowing you to zoom in and out in a specific direction.
+The Directional Zooming feature enhances your zooming experience by allowing you to zoom in and out in a specific direction.
 This feature is enabled by setting the [EnableDirectionalZooming]() property to `true` as shown in the following code sample.
 The default value of this property is false.

 {% tabs %}